deis/e2e-runner/README.md

 E2e-runner coordinates the entire e2e run against a Workflow [chart](https://github.com/deis/charts/tree/master/workflow-dev), including:

   1. Coordinating the leasing of a GKE k8s cluster via [k8s-claimer](https://github.com/deis/k8s-claimer),
-  2. Cleaning up the leased cluster if need be (primarily deleting the `deis` namespace if still exists),
+  1. Cleaning up the leased cluster if need be (primarily deleting the `deis` namespace if still exists),
-  3. Setting up the local [helmc](https://github.com/helm/helm-classic) install on the leased cluster,
+  1. Setting up the local [helm](https://github.com/kubernetes/helm) install on the leased cluster (deleting the `tiller` deployment if necessary),
-  4. Generating and installing the Workflow and [Workflow-e2e](https://github.com/deis/charts/tree/master/workflow-dev-e2e) charts,
+  1. Installing the Workflow and [Workflow-e2e](https://github.com/deis/charts/tree/master/workflow-dev-e2e) charts (setting particular values if necessary),
-  5. Monitoring to see when these charts are up and running,
+  1. Monitoring to see when these charts are up and running,
-  6. Following and capturing chart logs and placing them where Jenkins/others can find them before deleting the cluster lease and exiting.
+  1. Following and capturing chart logs and placing them where Jenkins/others can find them before deleting the cluster lease and exiting.

 See the main [run](https://github.com/deis/e2e-runner/blob/master/scripts/run.sh) script for the basic outline of actions presented above.
 It is a good entry point into the finer details of e2e-runner functionality.